 Now 30, Tommasi had signed a new one-year deal prior to the 2005-06 campaign on minimum wages so as not to burden the club with a player who may not even make it back onto the pitch.

 His reason?
 “Because I love football.”

-A devout catholic and once an altar boy, Tommasi even gained papel blessing for his decision through the Vacitan’s L'Osservatore Romano, that noted: “Damiano has always thought that a famous footballer has a responsibility as an example to young people and he has always modelled his behaviour with this in mind.”
+A devout Catholic and once an altar boy, Tommasi even gained papel blessing for his decision through the Vatican’s L'Osservatore Romano, that noted: “Damiano has always thought that a famous footballer has a responsibility as an example to young people and he has always modelled his behaviour with this in mind.”

 It was yet another gesture that highlighted the humility and generosity of Tommasi, who put everyone else’s needs before his own both on and off the pitch.

 That would prove to be Tommasi’s final year with Roma, who finished as runners-up in both the league and UEFA Cup.